 Jujutsu IN JAPAN

 From 230 BC onward, many different martial arts schools were established.
-Empty hand techniques were incorporated as part of the samurai warrior’s training during the Heian period (ca. 784 AD).
-In approximately 880 AD, Prince Teijun Fujiwara, son of emperor Seiwa Fujiwara, established the Aiki-jujutsu school.
+Empty hand techniques were incorporated as part of the warriors' training during the Heian period (794 - 1185 AD).
+During this time Buddhism, Taoism and other Chinese influences were at heir height.
+These belief systems may have formed the philosophical base for the art of jujutsu.

-Even though these historical accounts are difficult to be definitively ascertained, it is a fact that the Japanese were responsible for transforming a combat system into a highly sophisticated martial art called jujutsu, which was developed in Japan during the Feudal period.
+Even though these historical accounts are difficult to be definitively ascertained, it is a fact that the Japanese were responsible for organizing a highly sophisticated martial art called jujutsu, which was developed in Japan during the Feudal period.

 THE ART OF THE SAMURAI

-The period of Japanese history between the 8th and 16th centuries was one of constant civil war, and many systems of jujutsu were utilized, practiced, and perfected on the battlefield.
-Training was used to overcome armored and armed opponents.
+The period of Japanese history between the 8th and 16th centuries was one of constant civil war, and many systems of fighting were utilized, practiced, and perfected on the battlefield.
+Training was mostly focused on overcoming armored and armed opponents.

 In 1868, the Meiji Restoration of the Emperor replaced the feudal military regime established by Tokugawa Ieyasu in 1603.
 During this time the samurai class and its ways were abolished from japanese society.

-jujutsu was originally an art designed for warfare, but after the abolition of the Feudal system in Japan, certain modifications needed to be made to the art in order to make it suitable for practice.
-Even though jujutsu was practiced as a complete method of self-defense, there was a lack of adequate training methods.
-Techniques were taught almost entirely by Kata.
-The idea was for two practitioners to have a prearranged sequence of moves they performed on each other without resistance.
-The main reason for this arrangement was that traditional jujutsu relied heavily on techniques that could not be used in any situation other than an all-out fight for survival.
-Even though the techniques were deadly, the lack of training with realistic resistance caused practitioners to be highly unprepared for real combat.
+Jujutsu was originally an art designed for warfare, but after the abolition of the Feudal system in Japan, certain modifications needed to be made to the art in order to make it suitable for modern practice.
+Even though jujutsu was practiced as a complete method of self-defense, there was a lack of adequate and organized training methods.

 During this period the “old ways” were out of fashion and jujutsu was looked down upon.
 Most instructors were rough men who possessed no formal education.

-Without the ability to test and perfect jujutsu under the realistic conditions that existed in the battlefield, there was an urgent need for a way to practice the art realistically, which is why Jigoro Kano (1860-1938), an educated man, member of the Japanese Ministry of Culture, and a practitioner of jujutsu, developed his own version of jujutsu in the late 1800s, called Kano jujutsu or Judo.
+With the profound cultural and social transformations of the Meiji era, there was an urgent need for a way to associate the practice of jujutsu with a way of life adapted to modern times, which is why Jigoro Kano (1860-1938), an educated man, member of the Japanese Ministry of Culture, and a practitioner of jujutsu, developed his own version of jujutsu in the late 1800s, called Kano jujutsu or Kodokan Judo.

-Part of Kano’s genius was realizing that being able to practice techniques with full resistance (sparring), even if the techniques are less deadly, results in a more effective style than practicing super deadly techniques only in pre-arranged forms.
+in addition to a strict code of ethics, Kano's method was based on kata (technical training) and randori (sparring).
+Kano realized that being able to practice techniques with full resistance, even if the techniques are less deadly, results in a more effective style than practicing super deadly techniques only in pre-arranged forms.
+Kanos's approach prioritized physical, moral and intellectual education in a safe and positive environment.

 Kano was responsible for jujutsu regaining its prestige in the Japanese society.
 As an educated man he emphasized etiquette, discipline, respect and morality as part of training.

 In 1900 Jigoro Kano’s school was defeated by a relatively unknown system called Fusen Ryu who professed ground fighting as the most efficient way to control and subdue a bigger and stronger adversary.
-The Fusen Ryu jujutsu fighters were able to submit almost all the kodokan representatives, mostly from the guard position.
+Under the leadership of Mataemon Tanabe, he Fusen Ryu jujutsu fighters were able to submit almost all the kodokan representatives, mostly from the guard position.
 After this humbling defeat Jigoro kano convinced the leaders of the victorious school to join the Kodokan and incorporate their curriculum into his system.
 This created a trend towards ground fighting in Japan that lasted several years.

-There is a theory that the sport of Judo was developed with the purpose of hiding the realistic effectiveness of jujutsu from the western world.
+Some years later, the creation of sportive competitions regulated Judo and eventually limited its combat effectiveness.
+The Gracies felt at the time that the sport of Judo was developed with the purpose of hiding the realistic effectiveness of jujutsu from the western world.
 The increased immigration of westerners into Japan during the Meiji period caused jujutsu masters, who were very secretive with regard to their techniques, to worry about the possibility of westerners, generally bigger and stronger than the Japanese, learning jujutsu.
+However, the drastic mutation of judo into a pure sport rather than a complete self defense system was most likely a natural consequence of the exclusive focus on the rules of the sport required for high level competition.

 After World War II, many US soldiers, while stationed in Japan, were exposed to the sport of Judo and brought it back to America with them.